Rt Hon Helen Clark ONZ PC

 Sir James Wallace KNZM

-Business man and patron of the arts in New Zealand, the James Wallace Arts Trust collection holds over 6,500 works by New Zealand artists.
+Business man and patron of the arts in New Zealand, the James Wallace Arts Trust is dedicated to nurturing the creation and development of New Zealand arts.

 Chairman of the Trust

-Gerald Fitzgerald is a corporate lawyer with more than 30 years experience.
-He is Chairman of the law firm, Kensington Swan, and sits on the boards of the Lake Taupo Protection Trust, and a number of other private sector businesses and organisations.
+Gerald Fitzgerald is a corporate lawyer with more than 30 years’ experience.
+Former Chairman of the law firm, Kensington Swan, Gerald sits on the boards of the Lake Taupo Protection Trust, and a number of other private sector businesses and organisations.
 He graduated from Otago University where a strong interest in the visual and performing arts was developed.

 Andrea is an Independent Consultant working in the area of exceptional performance.
 She has played the violin since childhood and combines her love for the violin with her commercial acumen as a Trustee for the competition.